-To protect yourself from radon entering your home through your well water, I suggest you install some sort of aeration system, like the technology found in the Airwell is great —we had installed in our home.
+To protect yourself from radon entering your home through your well water, I suggest installing an aeration system.
+The technology found in the Airwell is great —we had installed in our home.

 The Airwell injects air into the water source through an aeration pipe resulting in improved water quality.
 With a pressurized air pump at the base of the well, contaminated water is lifted to the surface.
-The system is automatic, maintenance-free with minimal operating cost and there are no chemicals used.
+The system is automatic, maintenance-free with minimal operating cost.
+There are also no chemicals used.
 Airwell releases excess iron, manganese, hydrogen sulfide, methane, carbon dioxide, and radon into the air.

-Generally, the best way to ensure your water sample is able to be tested properly, you should take your sample on a Monday and overnight it to the lab so it arrives on Tuesday for prompt testing.
+Generally, the best way to ensure your water sample is able to be tested properly is by taking your sample on a Monday and shipping it overnight to the lab so it arrives Tuesday for prompt testing.

 Monitoring Your Well Water

-It’s important to get your well water tested every two years or more, especially if you notice any changes, particularly in taste, smell, colour, or if the surrounding land has been altered, such as a major construction project, near your well.
+It’s important to get your well water tested every two years or more.
+This is especially important if you notice any changes, particularly in taste, smell, colour.
+Keep an eye out if the surrounding land has been altered, such as a major construction project, near your well.
 It’s the law in Ontario to keep a log or record of the well’s history.
 This will be an asset when you decide to sell your home but also good practice in the maintenance of your well.

-A log will identify how big the well is, what has been done to the well in the past, when it was tested, how much the well holds, and the flow rate – all important information to have on hand.
+A log will identify how big the well is, what has been done to the well in the past when it was tested, how much the well holds, and the flow rate.
+This is all important information to have on hand.
 Water testing includes PH, hardness, alkalinity, and turbidity (cloudiness).
 Standard mineral testing will often include things like iron, calcium, manganese, copper, fluoride, chloride, and others.
 However, bacteria and nitrate testing should be checked annually in rural areas.

 What happens if you require a new well?

-A properly maintained private well should last 30-50 years but what happens if you need a new well?
-You basically have two options: to drill a new well or you can increase the yield of your existing well by a method called hydrofracturing or hydrofracking.
+A properly maintained private well should last anywhere between 30-50 years but what happens if you need a new well?
+You basically have two options.
+The first is to drill a new well.
+The other is to increase the yield of your existing well by a method called hydrofracturing or hydrofracking.

-Generally, the golden rule about wells is, the deeper the well, the better the water quality.
-According to code, a new well must be at least 6 metres deep (20 feet) but if the only useful source of groundwater is less than 6 metres below ground surface, the well must be at least 3 metres deep.
+Generally, the golden rule about wells is that the deeper the well, the better the water quality.
+According to code, a new well must be at least 6 metres deep (20 feet).
+However, if the only useful source of groundwater is less than 6 metres below the ground surface, the well must be at least 3 metres deep.